Insurance Geek

 How to get term life insurance

-1. Size your coverage and compare quotes across carriers — Build a coverage number from income replacement, mortgage balance, debts, and years of support needed.
-Then compare across carriers — underwriting standards and pricing vary more than most people expect for the same health profile.
-As an independent agency, we quote across 30+ A-rated carriers including Banner Life, SBLI, Symetra, Transamerica, Pacific Life, and Nationwide.
+1. Size your coverage and compare quotes — Start with 10–12x annual income, then adjust for mortgage balance, debts, and years of support needed.
+Compare across carriers — underwriting standards and pricing vary more than most people expect for the same health profile.

 3. Review and accept the offer — You'll receive a rate class and final premium.
 Confirm term length, face amount, conversion rights, and any riders before signing.